nfc-tools/libnfc/README.md

 Note: If working directly from a git clone of the repository, some of the files need to be generated first.
 To do this run `autoreconf -vls`

-Alternatively use a .tar.bz2 or zip version of a packaged release (which already contains ./configure): https://github.com/nfc-tools/libnfc/releases/
+Alternatively use a .tar.bz2 version of a packaged release (which already contains ./configure): https://github.com/nfc-tools/libnfc/releases/

 The build should be as simple as running these commands: